 How do you count electrons?

-Consequently, how do you find the number of electrons?
+Keeping this in consideration, how do you find the number of electrons?

 The number of electrons in a neutral atom is equal to the number of protons.
 The mass number of the atom (M) is equal to the sum of the number of protons and neutrons in the nucleus.
 The number of neutrons is equal to the difference between the mass number of the atom (M) and the atomic number (Z).